Shkulipa/football-manager-backend/README.md

 <br>

-Where "prod" brunch is a production([Production  Link](https://football-manager-backend-prod.up.railway.app)) "dev" brunch is a stagging([Stagging  Link](https://football-manager-backend-dev.up.railway.app)).
+Where "prod" brunch is a production([Production  Link](https://football-manager-backend-prod.up.railway.app)) "dev" brunch is a staging([Staging  Link](https://football-manager-backend-staging.up.railway.app)).

 <br><br>
 for deploy, you need just make a commit in according brunch and make a push into repository, and after deploying will be automatically in fit website was mentioned above in(CI/CD).